mloitzl/ndc25-WorkshopGraphQL/Rider/Step7.md

 ![Result query agains db](./images/Db%20connection%20result.png)

-Now check the logging in the Output window of Visual Studio.
+Now check the logging in the Output window of Rider.
 You should see something like this.

 ![Overfetching](./images/Overfetching%20Rider.png)